Stadin-helpperit/hkihelperbot-server/README.md

 - /search [keyword] -- Search for events, places and activites in Helsinki
 - /searchdate -- Search for events on a specific day
-- /route [start address] to [destination address] -- Returns public transport directions to the destination.
+- /from [start address] to [destination address] -- Returns public transport directions to the destination
 - /trains [stationcode] -- Returns arriving and departing trains from the specified station
+- /help -- Shows the help text that shows up when you first start the bot

 ##### Other functionality